statuser/AdvancedAnalytics/WindowsSetup.md

 explorer.exe .
 ```

 This will open your windows file explorer to the current directory which should be your Linux home directory.
-A couple o fsmall things worth noting.
+A couple of small things worth noting.
 First notice the .exe on the end of explorer.
 We have to add this because explorer is a Windows not a Linux program.
-Windows programs all have the .exe file extension and anytime we want to open a Windows program from Linux we will need to specify the full commadn including the .exe extension.
+Windows programs all have the .exe file extension and anytime we want to open a Windows program from Linux we will need to specify the full command including the .exe extension.
 The second thing is that the argument is "."
 This is a shortcut for the current directory.
 This will open Windows File Explorer to the current directory where the Linux command line is open too.

 ## Installing and setting up Git and GitHub